Astralsparv/Picotron-Wiki/picotron_api/functions/scoresub/main.md

 #### `user_id`: string

-The lexaloffle user id (unique to each user) of the player.
+The Lexaloffle user id (unique to each user) of the player.

 #### `username`: string

-The lexaloffle username of the player (this may change, use `user_id` for a unique identifier)
+The Lexaloffle username of the player (this may change, use `user_id` for a unique identifier)

-Each lexaloffle username is 3-16 characters, containing only letters, numbers and underscores.
+Each Lexaloffle username is 3-16 characters, containing only letters, numbers and underscores.

 #### `score`: number